ARM-software/libddssec/readme.md

     $> make

 To build the trusted application, use the target ```ta```.
-Ensure the TA_DEV_KIT_DIR environment variable points to the OPTEE-OS build targeting your platform.
+Ensure the TA_DEV_KIT_DIR environment variable points to the OP-TEE OS build targeting your platform.
 You may also set CROSS_COMPILE according to your development environment.
 Example: